Dozens of COVID-19 cases linked to youth cheer training facility in Weymouth

 WEYMOUTH, MASS.
 (WHDH) - Health officials are investigating a COVID-19 cluster linked to a youth cheer training facility in Weymouth.

-A total of 37 participants of the cheer training facility have tested positive for the coronavirus as of Thursday, according to the Weymouth Health Department.
+A total of 37 participants of the cheer training facility, Cheer Sport Sharks New England, have tested positive for the coronavirus as of Thursday, according to the Weymouth Health Department.

 Four of those participants are Weymouth residents, while the others are from Braintree, Rockland, Randolph, Quincy, Brookline, East Bridgewater, Hingham, Kingston, Marion, Franklin, Whitman, Dedham, and Easton.